SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Cosmological analysis

 In this section, we combine DESI and CMB data to constrain different extended (beyond-\lcdm) cosmological models.
 The combination of BAO and CMB data has the potential to constrain extensions beyond just the combined statistical power of the two probes.
 BAO data are sensitive to the expansion rate and angular-diameter distances at low redshifts, breaking geometric degeneracies that are otherwise present when analyzing CMB data alone.
 Additionally, we are motivated by the aforementioned possibility of identifying a model that improves on the joint description of CMB and BAO data provided by \lcdm{}.
 To justify a joint analysis, we require that the individual constraints from CMB and DESI data are consistent in a given model space.
 We use the same metric and threshold we used to assess consistency in \lcdm{} in \cref{sec:CMB+BAO_lcdm}; the differences in constraints in the $\omm{}$-$\hrd{}$ plane between the data sets translate to a one-dimensional Gaussian fluctuation of less than $3\,\sigma$.
 For models where DESI data are sensitive to the extension parameters, we also include these in the comparison.

-We revisit constraints on the lensing amplitude (\cref{sec:alens_BAO}), light relics (\cref{sec:neff_BAO}), and modified recombination (\cref{sec:modrec_BAO}).
-We also report constraints on spatial curvature, alone (\cref{sec:curv}) and in addition to varying the electron mass (\cref{sec:curv+me}), the sum of neutrino masses (\cref{sec:mnu}), and time-evolving dark energy (\cref{sec:w0wa}).
-We find shifts away from the CMB-preferred values and at times moderate fluctuations away from the standard model.
+\RR{In the discussion below, we focus on model extensions probed by CMB data in \cref{sec:cosmo_cmb}, as well as other models of specific interest in combination with BAO data.} We revisit constraints on the lensing amplitude (\cref{sec:alens_BAO}), light relics (\cref{sec:neff_BAO}), and modified recombination (\cref{sec:modrec_BAO}).
+We also report constraints on spatial curvature, alone (\cref{sec:curv}) and in addition to varying the electron mass (\cref{sec:curv+me}), the sum of neutrino masses (\cref{sec:mnu}), and time-evolving dark energy (\cref{sec:w0wa}). \RR{\citet{khalife2025spt3gd1axionearly} also explore constraints on an axion-like early dark energy model using CMB and DESI data.} We find shifts away from the CMB-preferred values and at times moderate fluctuations away from the standard model.
 We report best-fit $\chi^2$ values for \cmball{} and DESI in \cref{tab:CMB_DESI_chi2} and show constraints for select models in \cref{fig:cmball_DESI_summary}.
 We highlight similarities among the different constraints throughout the text.